 Anguilla has long been a low key vacation spot for celebrities like Liam Neeson, Ellen DeGeneres, Portia di Rossi, and Sandra Bullock.
 It’s no wonder, in addition to its natural beauty, there’s are plenty of things to do in Anguilla.

 There are less than 20 hotels on the island (plus a few Airbnb listings and bed & breakfasts).

-There are no direct international flights to the island, so you’ll need to get an air ticket booking in from Puerto Rico or St. Maarten, or take the 20 minute ferry ride from St. Maarten.
+There are no direct international flights to the island, so you’ll need to get fly into Puerto Rico or St. Maarten, and take the 20 minute ferry ride from St. Maarten.

 You’ll need a valid passport and onward or return ticket to visit.

 You can use both USD and ECD (Eastern Caribbean dollars) almost everywhere.